omeka/omeka-s-enduser/docs/modules/csvimport.md

 - *Visibility public/private:* set the visibility of the item.
 Use "private" or "public" in the spreadsheet.

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapgeneric.png)

-**Properties** select a property to map the column data to, from any of the installed vocabularies.
-Use the Filter field to search the available properties for a specific property.

 **Media source** If the column in your spreadsheet is a media source, select which kind from the dropdown: